 Mar 13 2014 / Posted in Child nutrition

-Three similar functions in different venues were held in the area and were attended by municipality staffers, Integrated Child Development Scheme (ICDS) functionaries and anganwadi staff who are partners with SNEHA.
+Three similar functions in different venues were held in the area and were attended by municipality staffers, Integrated Child Development Scheme (ICDS) functionaries and Anganwadi staff who are partners with SNEHA.

 SNEHA workers then urge the parents whose children are detected as malnourished to enroll them in the Doorstep Childcare Centres (DCCs).
 A medical examination is done to check if the child suffers any medical problems or complications.
 In case of severe complications, the child is sent to the hospital.
-About 20 children attend the centres daily.
+About 20 children attend the centers daily.

-The enrolled malnourished children are fed medical nutrition therapy (MNT), a peanut based mixture with all the essential micro nutrients, provided under a community based trial on the effectiveness of MNT by the Nutrition Research and Rehabilitation Centre of the pediatric department of Lokmanya Tilak Municipal General Hospital, Sion.
+The enrolled malnourished children are fed medical nutrition therapy (MNT), a peanut-based mixture with all the essential micronutrients, provided under a community-based trial on the effectiveness of MNT by the Nutrition Research and Rehabilitation Centre of the pediatric department of Lokmanya Tilak Municipal General Hospital, Sion.

 The change in the child’s diet is not possible without roping in the mothers.
-The mothers are counselled to ensure good eating practices among children.
+The mothers are counseled to ensure good eating practices among children.
 “Many mothers are overburdened with housework and do not make time to cook nutritious food and feed the child nor do they see the value of scheduled feeds.
-Our trained balsakhis feed them with a great deal of patience and eating in a group of children makes a big difference,” said Anjanatai, a community organiser.
+Our trained balsakhis feed them with a great deal of patience and eating in a group of children makes a big difference,” said Anjanatai, a community organizer.

 In the meanwhile, Ruksar, who refused to eat dal rice and vegetables now eats well.
 “Ruksar now does not throw a fuss and eats well.
 I am happy that she is healthy now,” said Saibunissa.